Welcome

 WHAT IS BASE-II?

-As in other countries, life expectancy in Germany is rising.
-The researchers of the Berlin Aging Study II (BASE-II) investigate how these additional years can be lived healthily and actively.
-The Berlin Aging Study II is an extension and expansion of the longitudinal Berlin Aging Study (BASE).
-In 1990–1993, this interdisciplinary study initially examined 516 men and women of the western part of Berlin aged between 70 and 100 and has continuously followed them up.
-The continuation study BASE-II investigates the physical, cognitive, and social conditions that lead to successful aging.
-2,200 Berlin residents are being investigated.
-They form two groups: 1,600 participants belong to the older sample aged between 60 and 80, and 600 participants are between 20 and 35.
-The group of younger people functions as a reference group for the group of older participants.
-The first wave of data collection started in 2009 and ended 2015.
-BASE-II is designed as a longitudinal study to determine individual changes in age: The participants have so far been medically examined twice.
-Surveys have been conducted up to ten times and psychological tests have been performed up to four times.
+Life expectancy is increasing, in Germany and worldwide.
+The Berlin Aging Study II (BASE-II) investigates how these additional years can be lived healthily and actively.
+BASE-II is an extension and expansion of the Berlin Aging Study (BASE).
+In 1990–1993, this interdisciplinary study initially examined 516 men and women of the western part of Berlin aged between 70 and 100+ and has continuously followed them up over more than 15 years.
+The follow-up study BASE-II examines the physical, cognitive, and social conditions that contribute to successful aging.
+A total of 2,200 Berliners were examined at the first measurement point, including a young comparison group.
+The first wave of data collection started in 2009 and ended in 2014.
+Since then, BASE-II has been continued as a longitudinal study in order to track individual changes with age.
+Data include up to four waves of comprehensive medical examinations by physicians, extensive cognitive testing, and examinations of the brain structure.
+Questionnaire survey data have been obtained in the meantime for 10 and more waves.

 BASE